meceware/meceware.com/docs/fullpage-for-gutenberg.md

 ### Easing

 This option defines the transition effect to use for the vertical and horizontal scrolling.
-It includes CSS3 and JS transition effects.
+It includes CSS3 or JS transition effects.

 When `CSS Easing` option is enabled, CSS3 transition animations are used.
 It is highly recommended to use CSS3 easing options.